haydnhuntley/kumu-3d/README.md

 * Build cost around $600 in quantity one, including US shipping.
 * With the standard 750mm vertical extrusions and 304mm arms, it should yield a maximum Z over 250mm and diameter slightly over 250mm.
 With 1000mm vertical extrusions and 360mm arms, it should yield a build height of over 500mm and diameter up to 300mm.

 Here is the GoogleDocs spreadsheet containing the [Bill of Materials](https://docs.google.com/spreadsheets/d/1ovnhxit7gjctnHXA3ArEihpogoxfmhG4zKcSKq6PfBs/edit?usp=sharing).
-I still need to add detailed individual counts for the nuts and screws.
+Here is a list of the fasteners required and where they are used: [Fasteners](https://docs.google.com/spreadsheets/d/1ovnhxit7gjctnHXA3ArEihpogoxfmhG4zKcSKq6PfBs/edit#gid=828928504)

 Note: this is a *Work-in-Progress*, but I plan to have the prototype finalized by the end of April 2017, so it is ready for the start of the summer class in June 2017.
-Right now I'm waiting on parts to arrive.
+So far the parts have arrived and I've assembled the frame.
+Next I'll wire up the electronics and install the bed.
+At this point it should be safe to print all of the parts which have been published, because I've tested them.

 This isn't an average printer, this is an **extraordinary** one.